stgeorgeshurstville/bulletin/_docs/song.md

 **Scroll below for 9:30am song lyrics**

 ## 4:00pm
-1. All Creatures of our God and King
+1. Crown Him with many crowns
-2. Your Word
+2. The God we love (Nicene Creed)
-3. You Alone
+3. The God we love (Nicene Creed)
-4. Only a Holy God
+4. Here we stand

 ## 9:30am Song Lyrics<br>